Behavioral & Cognitive Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Carpal tunnel syndrome (CTS) occurs when the median nerve, which runs from the forearm into the palm of the hand, becomes pressed or squeezed at the wrist.
-The carpal tunnel—a narrow, rigid passageway of ligament and bones at the base of the hand—houses the median nerve and the tendons that bend the fingers.
-The median nerve provides feeling to the palm side of the thumb and to the index, middle, and part of the ring fingers (although not the little finger).
+The median nerve and the tendons that bend the fingers pass through the carpal tunnel—a narrow, rigid passageway of ligament and bones at the base of the hand.
+The median nerve provides feeling to the thumb, index, and middle finger, and part of the ring finger (but not the little finger).
 It also controls some small muscles at the base of the thumb.

-Workplace factors may contribute to existing pressure on or damage to the median nerve.
-The risk of developing CTS is not confined to people in a single industry or job, but may be more reported in those performing assembly line work—such as manufacturing, sewing, finishing, cleaning, and meatpacking—than it is among data-entry personnel.
+The risk of developing CTS is not confined to people in a single industry or job but may be more reported in those performing assembly line work—such as manufacturing, sewing, finishing, cleaning, and meatpacking—than it is among data-entry personnel.
+Many people who have CTS report never have working at these types of jobs.

-How is carpal tunnel syndrome diagnosed?
+How is carpal tunnel syndrome diagnosed and treated?

+Diagnosing CTS.
 Early diagnosis and treatment are important to avoid permanent damage to the median nerve.

+Treating CTS.
 Treatments for carpal tunnel syndrome should begin as early as possible, under a doctor's direction.
 Underlying causes such as diabetes or arthritis should be treated first.

 Non-surgical treatments